-Student loan deferment allows you to temporarily reduce or postpone your payments for a period of time.
-If you’re struggling to make your payments, a student loan deferment could give you temporary relief.
+Student loan deferment allows you to temporarily reduce or postpone your student loan payments for a period of time.
+If you’re struggling to make your payments, deferment could give you temporary relief.
 However, there are some downsides to consider.
-With payments stalled, you won’t be making any progress toward paying off your loans, and interest can still accrue — so a deferment plan is not a long-term solution.
-Read on to learn more about how to qualify for deferment and what to consider before applying.
+Here’s everything you need to know about deferring your student loans, how to qualify and what to consider before applying.

-If personal circumstances make timely payments difficult, a loan deferment could be what you need to get started.
-If you have a private student loan, eligibility depends on your lender, so you’ll have to contact it to see what your options are.
-However, there are also several federal student loan deferment programs; if you have a federal loan and you fit into any of these categories, you may be able to qualify.
+There are several federal student loan deferment programs; if you have a federal loan and you fit into any of these categories, you may be able to qualify.

 If you’re attending college, any federal loans may automatically fall into deferment.
 Here’s what you need to know: